Background

 To further inform this area of research, we investigated the hypotheses that the interplay between the two psychopathy factors is associated with borderline among women across two studies.

 So they conducted two studies.
-And let me scroll down.

 They describe the studies, dah, dah, dah, dah, dah, and then they come to the results across two independent samples.

-Results indicated that the interaction of high factor one and factor two psychopathy scores was associated with borderline women.
+Results indicated that the interaction of high factor one and factor two psychopathy scores was associated with borderline in women.

 I repeat this, it's a critical sentence for all of you who keep writing to me that borderline and psychopathy are totally incompatible, and that I'm completely wrong.
 That includes self-styled experts online with academic degrees, but with no relevant knowledge of cluster B personality disorders.

-I'm repeating this sentence.
-Across two independent samples, results indicated that the interaction of high factor one and factor two psychopathy scores was associated with borderline in women.
-This association was found to be specific to women in study one.
 These results suggest that borderline and psychopathy, at least as they are measured by current instruments, overlap in women and accordingly may reflect gender differentiated phenotypic expressions of similar dispositional vulnerabilities.

-Let's proceed to a bit more, to a more recent article titled psychopathy and associated personality disorders.
+Let's proceed to a bit more, to a more recent article titled Psychopathy and Associated Personality Disorders: Searching for a Particular Effect of Borderline Personality Disorder, was written by Neusch, Pham, Ducreux, Debaupere, et cetera.

 The article says, borderline personality was associated with both the total score of psychopathy and the score of factor two psychopathy.